 Every traditional Spanish cookbook has an ensaladilla rusa recipe.
-This Russian potato salad has quite a history behind it!
+This Russian potato salad is a beloved dish throughout Spain, and you'll understand why when you taste the tender veggies tossed in this creamy homemade dressing!

 Ingredients